-Eosinophilia (e-o-sin-o-PHIL-e-uh) is a higher than normal level of eosinophils, one of the five major types of disease-fighting white blood cells.
+Eosinophilia (e-o-sin-o-FIL-e-uh) is a higher than normal level of eosinophils.
+Eosinophils are a type of disease-fighting white blood cell.

-High levels of eosinophils can circulate in your blood (blood eosinophilia), but high eosinophil concentrations may also occur at the site of an infection or inflammation (tissue eosinophilia).
+You can have high levels of eosinophils in your blood (blood eosinophilia).
+High levels of eosinophils may also occur in your body's tissues at the site of an infection or inflammation (tissue eosinophilia).

 Blood eosinophilia may be detected with a blood test, usually as part of a complete blood count.
 A count of more than 500 eosinophils per microliter of blood is generally considered eosinophilia in adults.
 A count of more than 1,500 eosinophils per microliter of blood that lasts for several months is called hypereosinophilic syndrome.

 - Weller PF.
 Approach to the patient with eosinophilia. http://www.uptodate.com/home.
 Accessed July 26, 2013.

 - Eosinophilia.
 The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/hematology_and_oncology/eosinophilic_disorders/eosinophilia.html#v973281.
 Accessed July 26, 2013.

 - Kliegman RM, et al. Nelson Textbook of Pediatrics.
 19th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.clinicalkey.com.
 Accessed July 30, 2013.

 - CBC with differential, blood.
 Mayo Medical Laboratories. http://www.mayomedicallaboratories.com/test-catalog/Clinical+and+Interpretive/9109.
 Accessed July 26, 2013.